 It was made known later in the day, that we were not the only ones sharing our views and concerns.
 Cannabis City posted a great article on their site about the need to address marijuana clubs and even offered some great potential fixes.

 One concern we have about the cannabis clubs suggested by city attorney Pete Holmes, is that you would only be allowed to vaporize or eat weed-infused edibles.
 It would be a shame to not include a wider range of products given that places like weed-crew.net strive to provide users with a wide range of ways to use cannabis.
-While we salute Pete Holmes for addressing the issue of needing a place for the public and tourists to consume cannabis, we feel this is a half-hearted idea.
+While we salute Pete Holmes for addressing the issue of needing a place for the public and tourists to consume wholesale cannabis in a safe location, we feel this is a half-hearted idea.
 I know a lot of people don’t like walking past someone smoking cannabis and get a rush of the smell in your face, but there is a solution to this.
 There are lots of methods in which people can consume cannabis, such as CBD oils, brownies and much more, which are used for a range of conditions like medical conditions also.
 So it’s not just for people to get a high, but if this is the case then opting for cannabis brownies is a less potent way of consuming cannabis and is therefore less likely to upset and disrupt others.
 These products can all be found at Yours Nutrition.

 Just allow marijuana consumption in these clubs.
 1) marijuana smoke is not tobacco smoke and 2) if someone doesn’t want to be in a place where there is smoke from a joint, then don’t go to a marijuana club.
 Same thing with a Hookah bar.
 If you don’t like Hookah smoke, then don’t go.
 Some people just don’t get this concept, though.